You reach the end of your workday and glance down at your (now coffee-stained) to-do list.

 Move from your desk to answer some emails on your couch.
 Or bring your laptop out to your patio.
 Or do a few hours of work from your favorite coffee shop.

 Not only does this build in an extra break (you have to pause what you’re doing and relocate), but it also helps you buckle down.
 Your brain loves novelty and releases dopamine when it’s presented with something new and exciting.
 Dopamine isn’t just a “feel good” brain chemical – it’s a powerful motivator too.

 “I think one of the most insidious beliefs that limits productivity more than anything else is perfectionism,” explains Gratias.
 This perfectionism not only leads to failure to start things because “if we can’t finish them perfectly, we don’t even begin,” but it also eventually leads to failure to finish because “if it’s not perfect, we keep working on it and keep tweaking it.”

+How can you stop obsessing and focus on progress over perfection?
 When you have a task or a project, set a timebox (i.e. a certain span of time, such as 15 minutes or an hour) that dictates how long you’ll work on that specific item.
 When the timebox ends, that task is as done as it’s going to get for now.

 Not only does this tactic instill a sense of urgency (which inspires you to get moving), but it also removes some pressure – you’re more focused on seeing how much progress you can make in that time period, rather than working until the entire task is completed.